-Williams & Connolly is pleased to announce the election of Elise M. Baumgarten, Matthew B. Nicholson, Jessica L. Pahl, Carol J. Pruski, and Alexander S. Zolan to its partnership, effective January 1, 2020.
+Williams & Connolly is pleased to announce the election of Melissa B. Collins, Teagan J. Gregory, Zachary K. Warren, Noah M. Weiss, and Joseph Q. Wood to its partnership, effective January 1, 2022.

-“We are extremely proud to congratulate and welcome five enormously talented lawyers into our partnership this year,” said Executive Committee Chairman Joe Petrosinelli.
-“Each of these outstanding attorneys epitomizes the firm’s unwavering commitment to excellence and to providing clients with the absolute highest level of representation.”
+“We would like to welcome and congratulate the five tremendously talented lawyers who will be joining our partnership this year,” said Executive Committee Chairman Joe Petrosinelli.
+“They are an extraordinary group who exemplify the firm’s unwavering commitment to excellence and to providing clients with the absolute highest level of representation.”

 The five new partners are: